 Can I Use Black Bags for Recycling?

 No, you shouldn’t use black bags for recycling, as black trash bags are generally viewed as landfill items.
 Additionally, the black color can block items from sunlight, preventing the items from further degrading and smelling.

 Whether you can put recycling in a trash bag depends on the requirements set forth by your local government or private waste company.
 Before disposing of recyclable materials, it’s always best to check with both.
 Otherwise, those items may be sent straight to the landfill instead of recycled.
 If you don’t want to risk your rubbish getting sent to the wrong destination, call Nixxit Junk Removal to pick up and properly dispose of your recyclables.

-Nixxit Junk Removal can help with your rubbish removal and recycling needs
+Nixxit Junk Removal can help with your rubbish removal needs in the Bay Area.

 - Full-Service Rubbish Removal and Sorting